sh1kel/certification_tool/certification_tool/docs/usage.md

 * You need a bash console on a computer, which have access to fuel master node Try to execute 'wget FUEL_URL'.
 It should be successful.

-* You need at python 2.7
+* You need python 2.7
 * Download sertification tool from ....

 * Install next packages: python-yaml, python-argparse, python-netaddr,